rheia-framework/RHEIA/docs/sphinx/optimization.rst

 ~~~~~~~~~~~~~~~~~

 The string :py:data:`case_name` corresponds to the name of the case.
-This name should be equal to the name of the folder that comprises the case, which situates in the folder that contains the cases (i.e. :file:`CASES`).
+This name should be equal to the name of the folder that enclosures all the case files, which situates in the folder that contains the cases (i.e. :file:`CASES`).
 To illustrate, if the optimization case is defined in :file:`CASES\\CASE_1`,
 the dictionary includes the following item::